-And in its latest update to its Standards of Conduct, the CFP Board will now require that CFP professionals obtain informed consent with respect to any recommendations they make to clients that may entail a Material Conflict of Interest, to be certain that the Client truly understands the prospective conflict before deciding whether to engage the CFP professional.
-In practice, this will entail not only providing upfront information about the CFP professional’s services and compensation (which may be delivered orally for Financial Advice engagements but must be written for Financial Planning engagements) but also disclosures of the CFP professional’s Material Conflicts of Interest (which may be oral or written), and obtaining the Client’s informed consent (by any means desired, though clearly for professional liability protection, CFP professionals will likely want to document this in writing!).
+And in its latest update to its Code of Ethics and Standards of Conduct (“Code and Standards”), CFP Board will now require that CFP® professionals obtain informed consent with respect to any recommendations they make to clients that may entail a Material Conflict of Interest, to be certain that the Client truly understands the prospective conflict before deciding whether to engage the CFP® professional.
+In practice, this will entail not only providing upfront information about the CFP® professional’s services and compensation (which may be delivered orally for Financial Advice engagements but must be written for Financial Planning engagements) but also disclosures of the CFP® professional’s Material Conflicts of Interest (which may be oral or written), and obtaining the Client’s informed consent (by any means desired, though clearly for professional liability protection, CFP® professionals will likely want to document this in writing!).

-Fortunately, the reality is that for most CFP professionals individually, such disclosure documents will have already been created as their Form ADV Part 2 (for an RIA), or by their broker-dealer (as a registered representative), such that few will have to create new and separate documents themselves.
-Nonetheless, being aware of the obligation to provide such information and disclosures, and in particular, the burden to obtain informed consent (and a likely desire to document it, either with contemporaneous notes in the advisor’s CRM or perhaps with a delivery-and-acknowledgment receipt), means CFP professionals will still need to be cognizant of what it takes to comply with the new rules.
+Fortunately, the reality is that for most CFP® professionals individually, such disclosure documents will have already been created by their RIA as their Form ADV Part 2 (for an investment adviser representative), or by their broker-dealer (as a registered representative), along with their respective Form CRSs, such that few will have to create new and separate documents themselves.
+Nonetheless, being aware of the obligation to provide such information and disclosures, and, in particular, the burden to obtain informed consent (and a likely desire to document it, either with contemporaneous notes in the advisor’s CRM or perhaps with a delivery-and-acknowledgment receipt), means CFP® professionals will still need to be cognizant of what it takes to comply with the new rules.

-In turn, the CFP Board’s new Standards of Conduct also expand the obligations of CFP professionals to report external disciplinary matters to the CFP Board, comply with CFP Board investigations, and adhere to the CFP Board’s Terms and Conditions.
-Recognizing that, in the end, the CFP marks are not a formal license (and the CFP Board is not a government-sanctioned regulator), but CFP professionals who pay the CFP Board to use the CFP marks still, in the process, agree to adhere to the CFP Board’s rules… providing the CFP Board with the means to ensure that CFP professionals uphold the Board’s rules of professionalism, or risk having their CFP marks suspended or permanently revoked!
+In turn, CFP Board’s new Code and Standards also expand the obligations of CFP® professionals to report external disciplinary matters to CFP Board, comply with CFP Board investigations, and adhere to CFP Board’s Terms and Conditions.
+Recognizing that, in the end, the CFP® marks are not a formal license (and CFP Board is not a government-sanctioned regulator), but CFP® professionals who pay CFP Board to use the CFP® marks still, in the process, agree to adhere to CFP Board’s rules… providing CFP Board with the means to ensure that CFP® professionals uphold rules of professionalism, or risk having their CFP® marks suspended or permanently revoked!

-As a part of its new Standards of Conduct first approved on March 28th of 2018, effective on October 1st of 2019, and to be enforced beginning on June 30th of 2020, the CFP Board will impose new obligations on CFP professionals with respect to how they manage and disclose Conflicts of Interest to clients, provide Engagement information to clients, and report disciplinary matters to the CFP Board itself (and cooperate with its Terms and Conditions and its investigations).
+As a part of its new Code and Standards first approved on March 28th of 2018, which became effective on October 1st of 2019, and were enforced beginning on June 30th of 2020, CFP Board will impose new obligations on CFP® professionals with respect to how they manage and disclose Conflicts of Interest to clients, provide Engagement information to clients, and report disciplinary matters to CFP Board itself (and cooperate with its Terms and Conditions and its investigations).

-The crux of these obligations is to ensure both that prospective clients of CFP professionals have a clear understanding of the Scope of Engagement, the nature of Engagement, and any relevant factors that may impact the advice received pursuant to that Engagement… and that the CFP Board remain apprised of situations where CFP professionals should be disciplined for failing to adhere to the CFP Board’s Standards and for giving inappropriate advice.
+The crux of these obligations is to ensure both that prospective clients of CFP® professionals have a clear understanding of the Scope of Engagement, the nature of Engagement, and any relevant factors that may impact the advice received pursuant to that Engagement… and that CFP Board remain apprised of situations where CFP® professionals should be disciplined for failing to adhere to CFP Board’s Standards and for giving inappropriate advice.

 Providing Requisite Information About Services And Compensation To Clients (And Prospects)

-However, the CFP Board’s Standards of Conduct provide differing requirements about the depth and breadth of the CFP professional’s description of services and supporting information, depending on whether the CFP professional is providing (comprehensive) financial planning advice (to which the full Financial Planning Practice Standards would apply), or instead is simply providing “Financial Advice” instead, which is broadly defined as covering:
+However, CFP Board’s Code and Standards provide differing requirements about the depth and breadth of the CFP® professional’s description of services and supporting information, depending on whether the CFP® professional is providing (comprehensive) financial planning advice (to which the full Financial Planning Practice Standards would apply), or instead is simply providing “Financial Advice” instead, which is broadly defined as covering: